-After this fiasco, legislators have realized the power tech giants have on people and are not taking any more chances.
-Google and Twitter’s CEOs have already got “instructions” to mark posts with political implications or political ads as such.
+Legislators have already started working on legal pathways of restricting the ways powerful tech platforms influence politics.
+Google and Twitter’s CEOs have already received “instructions” to mark posts with political implication or ads as such.